VenkataTarunKumarMavillapalli/VenkataTarunKumarMavillapalli/README.md

 ## 👨‍💼 About Me

 Hello!
 I'm Venkata Tarun Kumar Mavillapali, a 25-year-old enthusiast from Hyderabad, Telangana, India.

-🔭 Data enthusiast with a passion for **Agentic AI, Business Intelligence, Data Engineering, Data Governance, and NLP**.
+- 🔭 Data enthusiast with a passion for **Agentic AI, Business Intelligence, Data Engineering, Data Governance, and NLP**.

-💡 Turning data into actionable insights that drive value and innovation.
+- 💡 Turning data into actionable insights that drive value and innovation.

-💭 My mission to create and leverage AI-based solutions that address high-impact business problems, generate wealth, and simplify life for people worldwide
+- 💭 I create and leverage AI-based solutions that address high-impact business problems, generate wealth, and simplify life for people worldwide

 ## 💼 Professional Experience